mikechao/nuxt3-mcp-b-demo/README.md

 MCP-B allows the website to become a MCP server exposing various tools.
 Read more about MCP-B [here](https://github.com/MiguelsPizza/WebMCP?tab=readme-ov-file)

+The code for the MCP Server and tools are in `app.vue`.
+Checkout the [composable branch](https://github.com/mikechao/nuxt3-mcp-b-demo/tree/composable) to see how to use MCP-B with a Nuxt 3 composable.

 ## Features

 - Nuxt 3 framework